rhit-csse490-netsec/netsec-public/labs/lab3.md

 # Acknowledgments

-This lab is based on the SEED labs by Professor Wengliang Du and modified by Mohammad Noureddine.
+This lab is based on the SEED labs by Professor Wenliang Du and modified by Mohammad Noureddine.
 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).